schiller-sql/chess4player/protocol.md

 detailing the remaining time of the player whose turn it is, the game end cause and the resigning player in the lost players list.

+If the resigning player was not the last however, their resign does not count after the current turn is ended.

+Example:
+- player A, B, C, and D are in a game.
+- it is player A's turn
+- C resigns while it is still player A's turn
+- player A can still not move their pawn, as it blocks

 #### Draw requesting and accepting